mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

 The following instructions apply to the mobile apps for iOS and Android built in React Native.
 Download the iOS version [here](http://about.mattermost.com/mattermost-ios-app/) and the Android version [here](http://about.mattermost.com/mattermost-android-app/).
 Source code can be found at https://github.com/mattermost/mattermost-mobile.

-If you run into any issues getting your environment set up, check the [Troubleshooting](#troubleshooting) section at the bottom for common solutions.
+If you run into any issues getting your environment set up, check the [Troubleshooting](https://developers.mattermost.com/contribute/mobile/developer-setup/troubleshooting/) section in the left sidebar for common solutions.

 A macOS computer is required to build the Mattermost iOS mobile app.